unibo-spe/spe-slides/content/04-build-automation/_generator.md

     * task dependencies
 * **Imperative**
     * Operations on the file system
-    * some of the actual task logics
+    * some of the actual task logic
     * resolution of configurations

-The *declarative* part is the one *for which we had a built-in API for*!
+The *declarative* part is the one *for which we had a built-in API*!

 ---